Vacation Tracking for Administrative Staff

 Use your first day as a vacation-eligible MIT employee unless you’ve had a break in MIT service.
 If you don’t know what date to use, check with your supervisor or HRO, or email hrpolicies@mit.edu.

-Month & year to begin tracking
+Month and year to begin tracking

 If you are new employee, leave these boxes blank; otherwise, enter the month and year when your last method of vacation tracking ended.